The physical route to relieve chronic constipation

-If you have looked into all the potential physical causes, could there be associations and triggers from the past that are keeping IBS-C?
+If you have looked into all the potential physical causes, could there be associations and triggers from the past that are causing IBS and chronic constipation?

 Are you aware of triggers of your IBS-C symptoms?
 Can you relate current triggers to any past situations that marked your life?

-In the case of chronic constipation these triggers may well be past situations in which you learned to hold back – through fear of others, yourself, or to defy authority.
+In the case of chronic constipation, these triggers may well be past situations in which you learned to hold back.
+This might be through fear of others, of yourself, or to defy authority.